How Will Coronavirus Impact House Prices?

 There’s an understanding that there may well be a temporary downturn but prices will bounce back quickly.

-Most people who have home sales going through (agreed before the Coronavirus outbreak) are not pulling out.
+Most people who have home sales going through are not pulling out.

-Although traders and investors will take a different view, the general market buys homes for the long term and are not concerned about a short-term blip.
+Although traders and investors will take a different view, the general market buys homes for the long term and are not concerned about the short-term effects of the coronavirus.

-Any current forecasts you’re coming across will be baseless.
+Therefore, any current forecasts you’re coming across will be baseless and speculative.